sysfce2/aurutils/examples/README.md

    `aur-view(1)`
 2. Retrieve new upstream revisions with `aur-srcver(1)`

-The first steps assumes all PKGBUILD directories are available in `AURDEST` with `aur-fetch --existing`.
-If `AURDEST` exclusively contains AUR packages, `aur-fetch` can be used without `--existing`.
+If PKGBUILD directories are not available in `AURDEST`, they are cloned anew with `aur-fetch -e`.
+If the local repository exclusively contains AUR packages, `aur-fetch` can be used without `--existing`.

-In the second step, `makepkg -o` is run on each `PKGBUILD`, updating `pkgver`.
 The full version (`epoch:pkgver-pkgrel`) is then compared to the contents of the local repository with `aur-vercmp(1)`.
 If there is an update, the package is built with `aur-build(1)`.